andresgvelasquez/power_bi/power_bi/README.md

 ## When are we making money?

 The table displays hourly sales data across a week, with higher earnings in miday and early evening hours, particulary around 10 to 15 hours, suggesting these are the most profitable times.
-Days like Wednesday and Friday show notably highher sales, indicating variable profitability across the week.
+Days like Wednesday and Friday show notably higher sales, indicating variable profitability across the week.

 ![Alt text](toman_bike_shop.png)